German EU election results ramp up pressure on Merkel's coalition | DW | 26.05.2019

 With the chancellor having already announced that she would not run again, and her successor as CDU leader, Annegret Kramp-Karrenbauer, waiting in the wings, there has already been speculation that Sunday's results could accelerate Merkel's departure.

-But when asked directly after the prognoses were announced, leading figures in the CDU played down the notion that the government would crumble.
+But leading figures in the CDU played down the notion that the government would crumble.

 CDU General Secretary Paul Ziemiak told broadcaster ZDF that the coalition "had to keep going" to "ensure stability" in the country.
 Ziemiak also admitted that the results for the CDU "did not meet our expectations," though he claimed his party had "done its part" in helping Manfred Weber to his hoped-for post as president of the European Commission.